 About Crossroads Colombia:

 Crossroads Colombia was born out of the recognition that people in prison are in deep need of support—spiritually, socially, physically and emotionally.
 The inspiration and vision of this ministry were passed down from previous director Pastor Antonio Prieto, who served for more than nine years, to Pastor Hans, the current director.

 Pastor Hans and his team further developed Crossroads Colombia by creating pilot programs in various detention centers.
 Starting with about fifty students, Crossroads Colombia quickly realized the need to expand the program because they were seeing extraordinary results.

 Crossroads Colombia worked to create partnerships with several churches and ministries, all of which were pleased to participate with the program.
 Coordinators were placed at each detention center to work with the students; this way, the program could be run in a very personalized way.

-Crossroads Colombia works in the following four areas in order to fulfill its mission of providing holistic support to the prisoners they serve.
+Crossroads Colombia works in the following four areas in order to fulfill its mission of providing holistic support to the men and women they serve.

 In this main area of focus, Crossroads Colombia offers Bible study courses to the students in a personalized way.

 As of 2020:

 - More than 470 students have been enrolled.